 - Virtual Merchant.
 A retailer that works exclusively on the Internet.
 A more comprehensive used term nowadays is e-commerce.

 - Click and Mortar.
 Traditional sellers that work online.

 - Digital seller (aka Bit Vendor).
 A company that sells exclusively digital products and services.
 Perform sales and delivery on its own.

 Within this model, the manufacturer independently carries out sales of its goods or services.

 - Rent (Lease).
-The buyer pays a certain amount for the temporary use of the product according to the rules described in the agreement.
-The product is refunded to the seller upon the end of the contract or in case of non-performance.
+The buyer pays a certain amount for the temporary use of the product.
+The product refunded to the seller upon the end of the contract or in case of non-performance.
 It is also possible to buy goods by the tenant before the end of the lease term.

 - Branded Content (Brand Integrated Content).
-Unlike the advertising model (sponsorship content), the company independently creates materials and websites for the purpose of marketing the product/service.
+Unlike the advertising model (sponsorship content), the company independently creates materials and websites to market the product/service.

 6. Affiliate Marketing

 - Trade banner inventory on partner sites.